The Magdalen House

 To avoid suspension of our life saving services and create a unique space for our programming, we have elected to renovate a house in a new location while we continue to provide services to alcoholic women in our current home.
 This new facility will enable us to customize the space specifically for our programs and increase our Social Detox Program capacity by 40% – growing our in-house client capacity from 14 to 20 beds – while doubling the space for our Peer Recovery Program classes, meetings, and workshops.

-Through this Legacy of Hope Capital Campaign, we will be able to further our mission to help women achieve sobriety and sustain recovery from alcoholism at no cost and based on 12-Step spiritual principles in a home designed specifically to meet the growing needs of the Dallas-Fort Worth recovery community.
+Through The Magdalen House Capital Campaign, we will be able to further our mission to help women achieve sobriety and sustain recovery from alcoholism at no cost and based on 12-Step spiritual principles in a home designed specifically to meet the growing needs of the Dallas-Fort Worth recovery community.

 - 251,364 alcoholic women are estimated to live in the Dallas-Fort Worth Metroplex.